sfdx-isv/sfdx-falcon-library/README.md

 ### `COMMAND+SHIFT+P --> "Restart TS Server`
 After building a package, VS Code's built in TypeScript linter can show false errors.
 This can be fixed by restarting the TS Server from inside the affected `.ts` source file.

+### `npm whoami`
+Prints the username that's currently logged into the NPM registry.
+This is the user who will be used during the `lerna publish` operation.